goioc/di/README.md

 [![DeepSource](https://static.deepsource.io/deepsource-badge-light-mini.svg)](https://deepsource.io/gh/goioc/di/?ref=repository-badge)

 ## Why DI in Go?
 Why IoC at all?
 I've been using Depencency Injection in Java for nearly 10 years via [Spring Framework](https://spring.io/).
 I'm not saying that one can't live without it, but it's proven to be very useful for large enterprise-level applications.
-You may argue that Go follows completely different principles and paradigms than Java and DI is not needed in this better world.
+You may argue that Go follows completely different ideology, values different principles and paradigms than Java, and DI is not needed in this better world.
 And I can even partly agree with that.
 And yet I decided to create this light-weight Spring-like library for Go.
-You are free to not use it, after all :)
+You are free to not use it, after all 🙂

 ## Is it the only DI library for Go?
 No, of course not.
 There's a bunch of libraries around which serve similar purpose (I even took inspiration from some of them).
 The problem is that I was missing something in all of these libraries...
 Therefore I decided to create Yet Another IoC Container that would rule them all.
 You are more than welccome to use any other library, for example [this nice project](https://github.com/sarulabs/di).
-And still, I'd recommend to stop by here :)
+And still, I'd recommend to stop by here 🙂

 ## So, how does it work?
 It's better to show than to describe.
 Take a look at this toy-example (error-handling is omitted to minimize code snippets):